bbcmicrobit/PythonEditor/README.rst

 * Go to https://stage.microbit.co.uk/home
 * Login with username: microbit password: bitbug42
 * Go to "My Scripts" in the top right hand corner, then go to "Sign In"
-* Click on "I'm an Adult"
+* Login with one of the 3rd party OAuth choices
 * Tick the box to accept the T&C's
-* Login with one of the 3rd party OAuth choices
 * Enter the code jnhrsrcsui

 Assuming you have completed the steps above and have TouchDevelop running